Skip to content

 A nettle sting is not at all as painful as the cut of a blackberry thorn, and the nettles do not creep along the ground where you least suspect them to trip you as blackberries do.
 But nettles are evil in a way that is almost worse than the horrible blackberries: Blackberry vines are painful if they stick you, but with the nettles you have only to barely touch them and you will sting at the point of contact for many hours.

 I would be remiss if I did not mention that some folks would be happy to have nettles on their property, as they can make tinctures and teas and other stuff with them.
-Here’s more info about that.
+Here’s more info about that and here is the recipe.
+Personally, I think the nettle leaves smell just vile and can’t imagine imbibing this tincture, no matter how much alcohol is in it!

 Now let’s fast-forward about a year to very early this summer, when I noticed that what last year had been a large stand of nettles had now spread to become a really huge stand.